kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

     // If '*' or '*/*' is present, the length of the slice must be one.
     // Required.
     Resources []string `json:"resources,omitempty"`
 }

+type FailurePolicyType string

+const (
+    // Ignore means the initilizer is removed from the initializers list of an
+    // object if the initializer is timed out.
+    Ignore FailurePolicyType = "Ignore"
+    // For 1.7, only "Ignore" is allowed.
+"Fail" will be allowed when the
+    // extensible admission feature is beta.
+    Fail FailurePolicyType = "Fail"
+)

+// ExternalAdmissionHookConfiguration describes the configuration of intializers. type ExternalAdmissionHookConfiguration struct {
+    metav1.TypeMeta

+    v1.ObjectMeta
+    // ExternalAdmissionHooks is a list of external admission webhooks and the
+    // affected resources and operations.
+    // +optional
+    ExternalAdmissionHooks []ExternalAdmissionHook `json:"externalAdmissionHooks,omitempty" patchStrategy:"merge" patchMergeKey:"name"`
+}

+// ExternalAdmissionHook describes an external admission webhook and the
+// resources and operations it applies to. type ExternalAdmissionHook struct {
+    // The name of the external admission webhook.
+    // Name should be fully qualified.
+    // Required.
+    Name string `json:"name"`

+    // ClientConfig defines how to communicate with the hook.
+    // Required
+    ClientConfig AdmissionHookClientConfig `json:"clientConfig"`

+    // Rules describes what operations on what resources/subresources the webhook cares about.
+    // The webhook cares about an operation if it matches _any_ Rule.
+    Rules []RuleWithVerbs `json:"rules,omitempty"`

+    // FailurePolicy defines how unrecognized errors from the admission endpoint are handled -
+    // allowed values are Ignore or Fail.
+Defaults to Ignore.
+    // +optional
+    FailurePolicy *FailurePolicyType
+}

+// RuleWithVerbs is a tuple of Verbs and Resources.
+It is recommended to make
+// sure that all the tuple expansions are valid. type RuleWithVerbs struct {
+    // Verbs is the verbs the admission hook cares about - CREATE, UPDATE, or *
+    // for all verbs.
+    // If '*' is present, the length of the slice must be one.
+    // Required.
+    Verbs []OperationType `json:"verbs,omitempty"`
+    // Rule is embedded, it describes other criteria of the rule, like
+    // APIGroups, APIVersions, Resources, etc.
+    Rule `json:",inline"`
+}

 type OperationType string